top of page

 DAD TALK POST

-Concerning the display of Dad Talk's info, items often used to jot down to-do lists and keep track of upcoming events were deemed appropriate; handwriting-style fonts would further add a "human" and casual element to the flyer.
-I also needed to indicate that Dad Talk events would be ending for the year.
-A maple leaf placed between the notebook's pages would accompany the information that they would start up again.
-Furthermore, the final post below displays the hashtags utilized for the post, all of which reportedly are receiving the most traction as of late.
+For displaying the Dad Talk information, I opted to use items that are typically associated with jotting down to-do lists and keeping track of upcoming events.
+Handwriting-style fonts were chosen to add a "human" and casual touch to the flyer.
+It was also important to indicate that the Dad Talk events would be concluding for the year.
+I included a maple leaf placed between the pages of the notebook to signify that events would resume in the fall.
+Additionally, the final post features the hashtags used, all of which are currently garnering significant attention.

 MOMMY & ME FLYER